 Social benefits

-Local community members contributed to the web_6179373_origconstruction of the research station.
+Local community members contributed to the construction of the research station.
 Most were new to the concept of using recycled materials as alternative building resources.
 The learning experience and construction skills can improve their livelihood and well being.

 The socio-environmental benefits do not stop with the building project.
 Environmental education is crucial to raise the level of understanding and forms the baseline of sustainable development.